-On December 16, 2004, we amended our existing credit facility to increase the facility amount from \$250.0 million to \$350.0 million, modified certain financial and other covenants and extended the maturity date to 2009 (the "New Credit Facility").
+On December 16, 2004, we amended our existing credit facility to increase the facility amount from \$250.0 million to \$350.0 million, modify certain financial and other covenants and extend the maturity date to 2009 (the "New Credit Facility").
 The New Credit Facility expires on December 16, 2009, at which time all borrowings outstanding are due.
 The borrowings under the New Credit Facility are guaranteed by all major operating subsidiaries of the Company.
-At the option of the Company, outstanding principal amounts on the New Credit Facility bear interest at a variable rate equal to: (i) LIBOR, plus an agreed margin (ranging from 87.5 to 162.5 basis points), which is to be established quarterly based upon the Company's ratio of consolidated EBITDA to its consolidated indebtedness; or (ii) an alternate base rate which is the higher of (a) the prime rate or (b) the federal funds rate plus /2% per annum, plus an agreed margin (ranging from 25 to 100 basis points).
-Interest payments are payable monthly or at the end of the LIBOR advance periods, which can be up to a period of six months at the option of the Company's interest coverage ratio and consolidated funded indebtedness ratio.
-At June 30, 2005 the Company had \$342 million of borrowings available under the New Credit Facility.
+At the option of the Company, outstanding principal amounts on the New Credit Facility bear interest at a variable rate equal to: (i) LIBOR, plus an agreed margin (ranging from 87.5 to 162.5 basis points), which is established quarterly based upon the Company's ratio of consolidated EBITDA to its consolidated indebtedness; or (ii) an alternate base rate which is the higher of (a) the prime rate or (b) the federal funds rate plus 1⁄2% per annum, plus an agreed margin (ranging from 25 to 100 basis points).
+Interest payments are payable monthly or at the end of the LIBOR advance periods, which can be up to a period of six months at the option of the Company.
+Under the New Credit Facility, we are required to adhere to a number of financial and other covenants, including covenants relating to the Company's interest coverage ratio and consolidated funded indebtedness ratio.
+At September 30, 2005 the Company had \$291 million of borrowings available under the New Credit Facility.